How Global Events Impact Stock Prices and How to React

 6. The Importance of Global Diversification

-Investing beyond domestic markets can offer:
+Investing beyond your home country can offer:

 7. Leveraging Technology and Tools